jbisa/web-scraper/README.md

 # Web Scraper

-The `WebScraper.py` script can be used to hit a URL (configurable in the script), grab the HTML contents on the page using `BeautifulSoup` and then parsing the contents for data points that you care about.
+The `WebScraper.py` script can be used to hit a URL (configurable in the script), grab the HTML contents on the page using `BeautifulSoup` and then parse the contents for data points that you care about.
 The data is then written into a CSV file for analysis and data storage purposes.

 ## Dependencies